 After coffee and breakfast at the hotel, I took a taxi to the Merkato area for 100 birr (3.40 USD).
-It's already a big hassle negotiating with the taxi drivers after only using Uber in Nairobi which was a delight.
+It was a big headache negotiating with the taxi drivers after being able to use Uber in Nairobi which was a hassle-free delight.

-The Merkato is a huge area packed with people and a constant stream of deliverymen with huge stacks of boxes on their heads and shoulders.
-It was hard to find the interesting parts such as the colorful basket vendors, the spice vendors, and of course, the souvenir area.
-In the souvenir area, a guy latched on to me and I gave him 60 BIR to show me around the market.
-He took me to places that I had mostly already found on my own by wandering around.
+The Merkato is a huge area packed with people and a constant stream of deliverymen with either carts or huge stacks of boxes on their heads and shoulders.
+It was hard to find the interesting areas such as the colorful basket vendors, the spice vendors, and of course, the souvenir area.
+After finally finding the souvenir area, a guy latched on to me and I gave him 60 BIR to show me around the whole market.
+He took me to places that I had mostly already found on my own just by wandering around.

-After eating another typical injera meal with my hands and having an Ethiopian coffee, I walked the one km back to the Denver Boutique Hotel.
+After ditching my new friend, eating another typical injera meal with my hands, and having an Ethiopian coffee, I walked the one KM back to the Denver Boutique Hotel.